Synonyms: 'activated protein C resistance: Leiden type' and 'factor V:G1691A mutation'

 - Harvey D, Lowe GM; Factor V Leiden: association with venous thromboembolism in pregnancy and screening issues.
 Br J Biomed Sci.
 2004;61(3):157-64.

-- The investigation and treatment of couples with recurrent miscarriage, Royal College of Obstetricians and Gynaecologists (2003)
+- Recurrent Miscarriage, Investigation and Treatment of Couples; Royal College of Obstetricians and Gynaecologists (2011)

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.